Nominative Case in German

 All German nouns have a grammatical gender.
 A noun can be masculine, feminine or neutral.
 Nouns typically come with an article (definite, indefinite, possessive, negative.)
-Below are the articles for masculine, feminine and neutral nouns in the Nominative case.
+Below is the start of your German cases chart, which includes the articles for masculine, feminine and neutral nouns in the Nominative case.

 To form a “This/That/These/Those is/are”, we always use “Das”, regardless of the gender of the noun that follows, or whether it is singular or plural.